My Study Bible

 19:26 Then came the woman in the dawning of the day, and fell down at the door of the man’s house where her lord [was], till it was light.

-19:30 And it was so, that all that saw it said, There was no such deed done nor seen from the day that the children of Israel came up out of the land of Egypt to this day consider of it, take advice, and speak [your minds].
+19:30 And it was so, that all that saw it said, There was no such deed done nor seen from the day that the sons of Israel came up out of the land of Egypt to this day consider of it, take advice, and speak [your minds].

 Leave a Reply